PrairieLearn/PrairieLearn/rfcs/005-group-stats.md

 # Drawbacks
-* Statistics may not be the desired statistics for some instructors, forcing instructors to still develop their own scripts to extract desired information out of data.
+* Information provided may not be the desired information for some instructors, forcing instructors to still develop their own scripts to extract desired information out of data.

 # Alternatives